NethermindEth/Forta-Agents/Umee-Bots/lendingPool-reentrancy/README.md

 ## Description

-Detects reentrancy in any call to LendingProtocol.
-If that’s the case, emits an alert.
+Detects reentrancy inside LendingProtocol smart contract.
+If the call is a reentrant call function inside the `FUNCTIONS_SELECTORS` array.

 ## Supported Chains